UniDrive-WM: Unified Understanding, Planning and Generation World Model for Autonomous Driving: Experiments

 \subsubsection{Evaluation of Trajectory Planning Results}

-We evaluate our results on the base validation set of Bench2Drive and NuScenes.
-We both report the open-loop and close-loop evaluation results.
-As shown in Tab.~\ref{tab:close-loop}, for close-loop evaluation results on Bench2Drive, our method outperforms all the other methods that relies on target point and navigation command as conditions.
-Results show that our method achieves better performance compared with previous end-to-end methods and VLM-guided planning methods, which demonstrates the effectiveness of image generation modality in boosting the performance of planning task.
+We evaluate our results on the base validation set of Bench2Drive and nuScenes.
+We report both open-loop and closed-loop evaluation results.
+As shown in Tab.~\ref{tab:close-loop}, for closed-loop evaluation results on Bench2Drive, our method outperforms all the other methods that rely on target point and navigation command as conditions.
+Results show that our method achieves better performance compared with previous end-to-end methods and VLM-guided planning methods, which demonstrates the effectiveness of the image generation modality in boosting the performance of the planning task.

-We also evaluate the open-loop performance on Bench2Drive in Tab.~\ref{tab:open-loop} and NuScenes in Tab.~\ref{tab:nuscenes}.
-Notably, UniAD~\citep{hu2023_uniad} computes L2 metrics and collision rate at each timestep, whereas VAD~\citep{jiang2023vad} and ORION~\citep{fu2025orion} considers the average of all previous time-steps.
+We also evaluate the open-loop performance on Bench2Drive in Tab.~\ref{tab:open-loop} and nuScenes in Tab.~\ref{tab:nuscenes}.
+Notably, UniAD~\citep{hu2023_uniad} computes L2 metrics and collision rate at each timestep, whereas VAD~\citep{jiang2023vad} and ORION~\citep{fu2025orion} consider the average of all previous time steps.
 We follow the evaluation method of VAD and ORION to evaluate our performance.
-Compared with previous methods that either purely do VLM-guided planning and end-to-end planning methods, our unified method achieves better performance on both the planning and detection tasks, which shows the effectiveness of future image prediction in improving the performance of the planning task.
+Compared with previous methods that perform either VLM-guided planning or end-to-end planning, our unified method achieves better performance on both the planning and detection tasks, which shows the effectiveness of future image prediction in improving the performance of the planning task.
 These consistent gains across both Bench2Drive (synthetic) and NuScenes (real-world) further indicate the strong generalization ability of our method.